 Water as Relation

 Water is critical to the health and survival of all life on earth.
-Despite widespread acknowledgement of the importance of water, unsustainable water use and colonial governance frameworks continue to drive issues of water quality, quantity and flows.
-Such issues are further exacerbated by climate change.
+Despite widespread acknowledgement of the importance of water, unsustainable water use and colonial governance frameworks continue to drive issues of water quality, quantity and flows. xxx Such issues are further exacerbated by climate change.

-It is essential to reframe the current approach of water as a resource to one that is rooted in water as relation, to focus on the relationship between water and all living beings.xiii Respecting and incorporating Indigenous knowledge systems means understanding our own relationships with and responsibilities to water, beyond survival or ownership.
+It is essential to reframe the current approach of water as a resource to one that is rooted in water as relation, to focus on the relationship between water and all living beings.xxxi Respecting and incorporating Indigenous knowledge systems means understanding our own relationships with and responsibilities to water, beyond survival or ownership.

 ii “The Human Right to Water: Critiques and Condition of Possibility” Farhana Sultana and Alex Loftus.
 WIREs Water 2015, 2:97–105. doi: 10.1002/wat2.1067.